jasoneflood/gdp12Hugo/docs/aws/content/0003_DamAndPolicyCreation/index.en.md

 DAM supports both agent-based (STAPs) and agentless monitoring using connectors for cloud streams and database event streams.
 It supports real-time alerting and recording of database access across multiple deployment topologies (on premise, hybrid, cloud)

-For more information on Guardium Supported Datasources, visit here https://ibm.github.io/guardium-supported-datasources/
+For more information on Guardium supported datasources, visit here https://ibm.github.io/guardium-supported-datasources/

 ## 1.1 Classification & Sensitive Data Discovery